S-FX-com/maybe/README.md

 let you run the app yourself, for free, and use it to manage your own finances and eventually offer a hosted version of the app for a small monthly fee.

-## Maybe Hosting
+## ObieBooks Hosting

-There are 2 primary ways to use the Maybe app:
+There are 2 primary ways to use the ObieBooks app:

 1. Managed (easiest) - we're in alpha and release invites in our Discord
 2. [Self-host with Docker](docs/hosting/docker.md)